richard-steiger/portfolio/README.md

 - _Anyone's Guide To Conversation Service_ - architectural and functional design for an integrated repository for recording and analyzing conversations and their NLP events.
 - _BPMEngineConcepts_ - high-level architectural and functional design of a workflow engine component, supporting modeling and tracking of business processes in Microsoft IT's massive supply chain system.
 - _Position Paper: Making Our Products Modular_ - very early-stage analysis of technology challenges and proposed solution faced by client rapidly growing through acquisitions, and faced with massive integration requirements.
-- _PDOM Functional Specification_ - functional specification for the Persistent Distributed Object Manager, a Smalltalk-80 package that replicated objects, transactions, queries, database management, and other computational assets, operations, and resources across geographically-distributed Smalltalk Virtual Machines.
+- _PDOM Functional Specification_ - functional specification for the _Persistent Distributed Object Manager_, a Smalltalk-80 package I developed and licenced to Network Intelligence, which replicated objects, transactions, queries, database management, and other computational assets, operations, and resources across geographically-distributed Smalltalk Virtual Machines.
-- _Modular Platform Proposal_ - proposal to adopt more powerful higher-order data and operation semantics in an event processing system, in order to radically simplify code, and improve overall stability.
+- _Modular Platform Proposal_ - proposal to adopt more powerful higher-order data and operation semantics in a client's event processing system, in order to radically simplify code, and improve overall stability.
-- _TheProblemsWithJava_ - notes about the more serious problems with the Java language architecture and implementation, and exploration of workarounds and extensions to the language and ecosystem.
+- _TheProblemsWithJava_ - notes about some of the most serious problems with the Java language architecture and implementation, and exploration of workarounds and extensions to the language and ecosystem.

 ## presentations

 - _IDIOM Infrastructure Architecture Overview_ - slide-deck covering the design, architecture, competitive analysis, and high-level design of the _IDIOM_ system management product suite I developed with Adaptec, to provide full system management fabric spanning their various storage, networking, and related product lines, running on 10 operating systems.
-- _MoneyFoundry.com Backgrounder_ - slide-deck proposing forming a new business providing financial services for personal and small business customers, circa 2001.
+- _MoneyFoundry.com Backgrounder_ - slide-deck proposing forming a new business providing financial services for personal and small business customers, circa 2001 (during one of the worst venture financing periods in history).

 ## code